Where does the 2019 Historical Thinking Summer Institute (HTSI) take place?

 Does the HTSI offer sessions in French?

 - This is the second year that we are offering a French-language HTSI.
 The French and English HTSI occur at the same time and follow the same schedule, but presentations, guest speakers, and activities occur separately.
 Bilingual participants are welcome to move back and forth between the English and French groups.
 All official guided tours offered by the Canadian Museum of History/Musée Canadien de l’histoire and the Canadian War Museum/Musée Canadien de la Guerre are offered in English or French.

 Will the registration fee cover accommodation and other expenses like food?

-- No. Registration only includes conference fees and the group dinner on July 20.
+- No. Registration only includes conference fees and the group dinner.

 Are there places to get food at or near the Canadian Museum of History and the Canadian War Museum?

 - The Canadian Museum of History/Musée Canadien de l’histoire and the Canadian War Museum/Musée Canadien de la Guerre have several options for purchasing food.
 There are also a variety of restaurants and cafes near the Canadian Museum of History (we will provide a list of options), although there are less options near the Canadian War Museum/Musée Canadien de la Guerre.

 Do I have to pay separately for the Group Dinner?